samkitchen94/canvas-editor-tech-test/README.md

 - Next I have chosen to create a method within the canvas class that will draw a new blank canvas, made up of m amount of n length arrays.

 - Then I have added a show method to show the current canvas and a test to make sure this outputs the correct format in the terminal.
+All this does is joins each array together and puts them one after the other.

 - Next I have implemented how to close the program with command "X" - this is easy to implement but harder to test.